Brand-Vogel/cmocka_template/README.md

 Starter code for a c repository with cmocka unit testing

 ## Dependencies
 It requires cmocka installed.
 Ubuntu package: libcmocka-dev.
-Binaries available for windows.
+Binaries and source code available for Windows.

 ## Build the example
 The repository can be built with cmake.
 The generated binaries are: